 Finding your hill might take a while.
-It might take years of buildup before something finally clicks and you realize that you’re not going to take any more of the bullshit.
+It might take years of buildup before something finally clicks and you realize that you will not take any more of the bullshit.

-If you’re in a JUSTNO situation with your MIL (or anyone else for that matter) I highly recommend checking out the r/JUSTNOMIL sub on Reddit.
-Even if you’ve got a great MIL it can help clarify behaviors that don’t qualify as normal or accepted.
+If you’re in a JUSTNO situation with your MIL (or anyone else) I highly recommend checking out the r/JUSTNOMIL sub on Reddit.
+Even if you’ve got a great MIL, it can help clarify behaviors that don’t qualify as normal or accepted.
 You just might have to use those newfound skills to intervene with a MIL in the wild.

 I hope you never have to fight on your hill to die on.
 If you do, it means people you thought were on your side are testing and pressing against your boundaries and limits.